paitrick2333/learngit/readme.txt

 happy learning git.

-Creating a new branch is quick.

-Creating a new branch is quick AND simple.
+Creating a new branch is AND simple.